 Director of Emergency Services

-The Director of Emergency Services has purchasing and contracting authority up to and including $50,000 in the event of a Local, State, or Federally declared emergency to provide effective life-saving measures, reduce property loss, protect the environment, and the rapid resumption and recovery of impacted businesses and community services as set forth in County Code Section 3-

-2.06.
-Recognizing the urgency of these purchases, competitive procurement processes, bidding requirements, and other purchasing limitations may be waived as deemed necessary by the Director of Emergency Services in consultation with the County Administrator.
+When a local emergency is declared under Government Code Section 8630, the Director of Emergency Services has purchasing and contracting authority, with or without the furnishing of materials, related to the local emergency at an amount not to exceed an annual aggregate cost of five hundred thousand dollars ($500,000) unless the Board specifically authorizes a higher amount to provide effective life-saving measures, reduce property loss, protect the environment, and the rapid resumption and recovery of impacted businesses, community services and community needs as set forth in County Code Section 2-8.04.
+Recognizing the urgency of these purchases, competitive procurement processes, bidding requirements, and other standard purchasing processes or limitations may be waived as deemed necessary by the Director of Emergency Services in consultation with the County Administrator or their designee.

 Contract Administration